SarangHedau/SnakeGame/README.md

 # Snake Game
 A snake game written in Python using the PyGame library

-Installing
+## Installation
 Download the Python 3 installer package from the official website and install it, if not installed previously.

-Run the following in the terminal to install the Pygame library
+Run the following the command in pycharm terminal to install the Pygame library

-pip3 install pygame
+pip3 install pygame or pip install pygame

-Running the application
+### Running the application
-Download the source code from the repository and run the file just as any other Python script (.py) file. python3 Snake\ Game.py
+Download the source code from the repository and run the file just as any other Python script (.py) file. python3 SnakeGame.py

-Screenshots
+#### Screenshots